jweigelt/swbf2admin/readme.md

 ## Automatic announce broadcasts

 ### Configuring the announce scheduler
-Open ./cfg/announce.xml
+Open `./cfg/announce.xml`
-- Set Enable to true to enable automatic announce scheduling
+- Set `Enable` to true to enable automatic announce scheduling
-- Adjust Interval to configure the delay between broadcasts
+- Adjust `Interval` to configure the delay between broadcasts

-You can now add as many announces as you like to the "AnnounceList" attribute.
+You can now add as many announces as you like to the `<AnnounceList>` attribute.
 Announces must have the following format:

 ```xml